aylei/kubectl-debug/README.md

 # you can fork a new pod and diagnose the problem in the forked pod
 kubectl debug POD_NAME --fork

+# in fork mode, if you want the copied pod retains the labels of the original pod, you can use the --fork-pod-retain-labels parameter to set(comma separated, and spaces are not allowed)
+# Example is as follows
+# If not set, this parameter is empty by default (Means that any labels of the original pod are not retained, and the labels of the copied pods are empty.)
+kubectl debug POD_NAME --fork --fork-pod-retain-labels=<labelKeyA>,<labelKeyB>,<labelKeyC>

 # in order to enable node without public IP or direct access (firewall and other reasons) to access, port-forward mode is enabled by default.
 # if you don't need to turn on port-forward mode, you can use --port-forward false to turn off it.
 kubectl debug POD_NAME --port-forward=false --agentless=false --daemonset-ns=kube-system --daemonset-name=debug-agent